This page is about the AFFF/PFAS lawsuit. Our lawyers are handling firefighting foam lawsuits throughout the United

 AFFF lawsuits are based on studies that have shown that Per- and polyfluoroalkyl substances are linked to serious adverse health effects, particularly various cancers.
-This is of serious concern, especially to public health, because of how prevalent PFAS are in both manufactured products and the environment.
+This is a public health concern, because of how prevalent PFAS are in both manufactured products and the environment.